MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-outline.rst

-How-To Define an Outline or Border
+How to Define an Outline or Border
 ==================================

 To create a custom outline or border, a new class should be created, extending the ``Outline`` class.